 Luciana Berger rejoins Labour Party after leaving amid antisemitism row

-Labour leader Sir Keir Starmer said he is ‘delighted’ over her return, adding that she had been forced out by ‘intimidation, thuggery and racism’.
+Labour leader Sir Keir Starmer said he is ‘delighted’ over Luciana Berger’s return

 Luciana Berger is rejoining the Labour Party after leaving four years ago due to concerns about antisemitism.